Starters/ Starters, Salads, Soups

 1

 Heat oil in a skillet over medium heat.
-Cut the tempeh into bite-sized cubes and saute for 3 to 4 minutes till golden brown
+Cut the tempeh into bite-sized cubes and sauté for 3 to 4 minutes until golden brown.

 2

-To make the sauce, in a medium bowl, mix together soy sauce, vinegar, maple syrup, and lemon juice.
+To make the sauce, in a medium bowl, mix together soya sauce, balsamic vinegar, maple syrup, and lemon juice.

 3